Counter-Currents

 To maintain its dependence, a national state must have not only internal cohesion but also military and economic strength and defensible territory so that it is not annexed by hostile foreign powers at the first opportunity, or overrun by criminal or terrorist organizations.
 When these conditions are lacking, there will be no independent national state.
 A nation or tribe that does not have these things can only hope to live in peace by seeking an alliance with a powerful neighbor, which is to say, as a protectorate. (p.
 170)

-None of this is true.
-First of all, sovereignty cannot require autarky or invulnerability.
-There is not a nation in the world with the economic and military strength and defensible territory to repel all potential attackers or alliances of attackers.
-But they still maintain their sovereignty.
-Indeed, some of the smallest states in the world are also among the oldest and the richest and have the least defensible borders.
+Indeed, some of the smallest states in the world, with the least defensible borders, are also among the oldest and the richest.
 For instance, the Republic of San Marino is the fifth smallest country on earth.
 It occupies 61 square kilometers, has only 30,000 inhabitants, and is entirely surrounded by Italy.
 But it has a very high standard of living and has existed since 1301.
-Furthermore, as I pointed out above, small states do not need to become non-sovereign protectorates of larger states to preserve themselves, for sovereign states can form defensive alliances with one another.

 Hazony then turns to a discussion of Realpolitik.
-It turns out that there are lots of reasons why one country might wish to deny the self-determination of another.
+It turns out that there are many reasons why one country might wish to deny the self-determination of another.
 Thus it would be foolish to affirm a universal right of self-determination.
 Instead, we should demand sovereignty for one’s own country and deny it to others when it suits us.

 For instance, Hazony says that the United States was correct to drown the Confederacy in fire and blood because slavery is “evil” and the United States did not want to share the continent with a hostile competitor (pp. 170–71).
 Hazony also laments the breakup of the Austro-Hungarian Empire on the grounds of national self-determination because it no longer served as a counter-weight against zee Germans (p.
 172).